Associate Senior Manager

-As Principal Legal and Policy Advisor for Milieu, Marta’s key responsibilities include supporting public sector clients to develop more effective policies and legal and regulatory frameworks in different areas of EU law including: environmental protection, climate change, sustainable development, fundamental rights, citizens’ rights, and the development of civil society and related fields.
+As Associate Senior Manager for Milieu, Marta’s key responsibilities include supporting public sector clients to develop more effective policies and legal and regulatory frameworks in different areas of EU law including: environmental protection, climate change, sustainable development, fundamental rights, citizens’ rights, and the development of civil society and related fields.

 Marta has more than 20 years experience of European law.
 Before joining Milieu, she worked at ClientEarth where she was responsible for ensuring the proper establishment and management of the Brussels office.
 As a senior lawyer working on the climate and energy programme, she provided legal advice and analysis on issues related to the Emissions Trading Scheme, state aid for energy, legal options for EU emission reduction and decarbonisation objectives.
 She was also responsible for the development of the programme on EU law institutional issues regarding enforcement of EU environmental legislation, legislative procedures - including comitology, and the analysis of the Lisbon Treaty.
 Additionally, based on her previous experience, she initiated the development of ClientEarth’s biodiversity programme.